tomer132246/TKernel/README.md

 To debug using GDB, please set an hardware breakpoint (hbreak) on VA(PA, using ID mapping for the first 2MB of memory): 0x15046.
 (Refer to the bootstage2.map).

+*If you wish to run it on using proxmox, jump to the end of the readme, and please note that im (as to the date of writing this) using com1 serial for output, so prints will be shown on the debug console of proxmox.

 ## Prerequisites

 - Linux-based development environment